gregziegan/goat/README.md

 ## Credits

-👏 Huge thanks to [Jian Wei Liau](https://twitter.com/madebyjw) for the beautiful icons! 👏
+👏 Huge thanks to [Jian Wei Liau](https://twitter.com/madebyjw) for the beautiful icons and logo! 👏

 🐐 Thanks to [Alan Hogan](https://github.com/alanhogan) for the acronym behind the 🐐